 Arrive in Paro after a spectacular flight that takes you deep into the Himalayas, affording awesome views of towering peaks, including the sacred Jumolhari and Jichu Drake peaks in Bhutan.
 Welcome to Bhutan!
+You may feel like you have been transported to a different dimension in time and space.
 Your ultimate gay Bhutan adventure begins when we greet you on arrival on arrival and convey you to your hotel.

 In the afternoon you visit the Paro Dzong.
 It was built in 1646 and now houses government offices and religious institutions, as do all dzongs (forts) in the kingdom.
 You will cross a traditional wooden bridge along the way.